retaildevcrews/helium-java/README.md

 ## Setup

-The application requires Key Vault and Cosmos DB to be setup per the Helium readme
+The application requires Key Vault and Cosmos DB to be setup per the Helium [readme](https://github.com/retaildevcrews/helium)

+### Run locally on your machine

-- Fork this repo and clone to your local machine
+- Fork this repo and clone to your local machine  https://github.com/retaildevcrews/helium-java.git
   - All instructions assume starting from the root of the repo

 ```bash